History of the Russian Orthodox Church Outside of Russia

 Website of the Holy Synod of Bishops, with latest news, publications and announcements

-The majority of the text on the present page has been drawn from the Jubilee Nativity Epistle of our First Hierarch, His Eminence Metropolitan Hilarion of Eastern America and New York, modified and slightly expanded for the purposes of its usage here.
+The majority of the text on the present page has been drawn from the Jubilee Nativity Epistle of our late First Hierarch, His Eminence Metropolitan Hilarion of blessed memory, modified and slightly expanded for the purposes of its usage here.
 The original can be read in situ on the Synod’s web site.

 Metropolitan Anthony (Khrapovitsky)